Szy-Ban/Szy-Ban/README.md

 ## 💼 Experience

-**Intern – Development Department** @ *Gdańskie Centrum Informatyczne* (Jul 2025 – Sep 2025) · Gdańsk
+**Intern – Development Department** @ *Gdańskie Centrum Informatyczne*
+📍 Gdańsk · *Jul 2025 – Sep 2025*
-- Automation and optimization of administrative procedures.
+- Automated and optimized administrative procedures.
+- Performed data visualization and analysis to support decision-making.
-- Data visualization and participation in the design/documentation process.
+- Participated in the system design process and created documentation.

-**Intern – Tutor** @ *Zespół Szkół Energetycznych w Gdańsku* (Nov 2024 – Dec 2024) · Gdańsk
+**Intern – Tutor** @ *Zespół Szkół Energetycznych w Gdańsku*
+📍 Gdańsk · *Nov 2024 – Dec 2024*
-- Conducted lectures and labs in Java/Spring (ORM, JPA, validation).
+- Conducted lectures and lab sessions introducing Java and Spring concepts (ORM, JPA, validation).
-- Prepared materials and supported students during consultations.
+- Created learning materials and guided students through practical exercises.

-**Intern – Web Developer & Tester** @ *Freight Automation by HOGS* (Jul 2024 – Sep 2024) · Remote
+**Intern – Web Developer & Tester** @ *Freight Automation by HOGS*
+📍 Remote · *Jul 2024 – Sep 2024*
+- Collaborated with the team to co-develop a website for a logistics company.
-- Tested and improved a web application to enhance functionality and UX.
+- Assisted in testing a web application, improving its UI and UX.
-- Co-developed a client website and maintained internal documentation.
-- Used ChatGPT (prompt engineering) to automate content generation.
+- Engaged in prompt engineering using LLMs to automate content generation.

 ---